sphinx-doc/sphinx/doc/usage/extensions/duration.rst

    :type: :code-py:`str | None`
    :default: :code-py:`'sphinx-reading-durations.json'`

-   Write all reading durations to a JSON file in the output directory The file contents are a map of the document names to reading durations, where document names are strings and durations are floats in seconds.
+   Write all reading durations to a JSON file in the output directory.
+   The file contents are a map of the document names to reading durations, where document names are strings and durations are floats in seconds.
    Set this value to an empty string or ``None`` to disable writing the file,